Shane-Bath/Movember_9-s_golf/README.md

 ### Modal (pop-up windows)

 To maintain the scrollable single page, I have used a modal's for the booking and contact us form.
-The modal I am using does not require Javascript.
+The modal in the page does not require Javascript.

 ![modal](/assets/readme-images/modal.jpg)